“What’s for dinner?”

 Easy Roasted Broccoli is our family’s FAVORITE way to eat this cruciferous veggie.
 The slightly crisp texture and mildly sweet coconut oil add a new element to bring a skeptical broccoli eater to the other side.

 Kids and fries – a match made in heaven.
-This baked Rustic Sweet Potato version satisfies the craving in our house, and I bet it will in yours as well.
+The baked version satisfies the craving in our house, and I bet it will in yours as well.

 Helping hands can toss the melted coconut oil with the fries, spread in a single layer, and season.